Who is not a good candidate for dental veneers?

-A study on the clinical performance of veneers shows that patients that tend to grind their teeth during the night should take precautions after a porcelain veneers procedure – wearing a night guard is mandatory for some individuals, as the grinding can damage the veneers.
+A study on the clinical performance of veneers shows that patients that tend to grind their teeth during the night should take precautions after a porcelain veneer procedure – wearing a nightguard is mandatory for some individuals, as the grinding can damage the veneers.

 A dental veneers procedure does not require extensive preparations – it is a simple and safe procedure.

-A porcelain veneers procedure is a simple and safe cosmetic dentistry technique used in dental clinics from all around the world but there are certain considerations which need to be considered.
+A porcelain veneer procedure is a simple and safe cosmetic dentistry technique used in dental clinics from all around the world but there are certain considerations that need to be considered.
 A study on dental veneers shows that smokers and patients suffering from bruxism have a higher chance of developing complications.
-The overall complications rate is around 7%.
-Dental veneers complications are rare, but they can include:

 - Increased sensitivity of the teeth

-• The veneers can get damaged from a wide range of reasons – they will need to be replaced
+- The veneers can get damaged for a wide range of reasons – they will need to be replaced

 - Placement issues

-• Colour irregularities between the porcelain veneers and natural teeth – smoking can affect the colour of nearby teeth, making the veneers seem whiter by comparison.
+- Color irregularities between the porcelain veneers and natural teeth – smoking can affect the color of nearby teeth, making the veneers seem whiter by comparison.